dilipkumar25/opencv_v4l2/README.md

 9. `opencv-buildinfo`: Sample application that prints the build information of the OpenCV library being used.
 This application can be used to verify that the options selected during compilation were really enabled.

+#### Disclaimer
+1. This project is provided for the ease of use for developers.
+   **Anyone who uses this code and has a github account is welcome to contribute to it.** Please check the [CONTRIBUTING.md](CONTRIBUTING.md) file to know more.